0x003D/0x003D/README.md

 ## Hi there 👋

-Don't expect anything too exciting on this, it's mostly for fun.
+Don't expect anything too exciting on this, it's mostly for shits and giggles, or whatever I think is cool in the moment.

 ## "Why's this empty?"